Birthgap — global fertility and the timing of parenthood

 Childlessness rate (TCR)

-Belarus recorded a lifetime childlessness rate (TCR) of 38.1% in 2018, marking an increase of 5.0 percentage points from 2017.
-Over the five years ending in 2018, the TCR has shown an upward trend, averaging 27.4% during 2014–2018.
-Compared to the 1970s baseline of 0.3%, this represents a rise of approximately 37.8 percentage points.
-Notably, Belarus has the lowest childlessness rate both globally, ranking 38 out of 38, and within Europe, where it ranks last among 31 countries.
+By 2018, the lifetime childlessness rate (TCR) in Belarus reached 38.1%, marking a 5.0 percentage point increase compared to 2017.
+Over the five years from 2014 to 2018, the TCR has shown an upward trend, averaging 27.4%.
+This figure stands roughly 37.8 percentage points higher than the 1970s baseline of 0.3%.
+Notably, Belarus records the lowest childlessness rate both globally, ranked 38th out of 38 countries, and within Europe, holding the 31st position out of 31 countries.

 Source: Human Fertility Database.